 LED Emergency Lighting vs Traditional Emergency Lighting

-For example, if you were to buy a system of 100 X-CSE LED bulkhead lights at £21.00 per unit you'd have an initial outlay of £2,100.00 compared to £1,400.00 for a conventional lighting system.
-At first glance it looks as though the LED lighting will cost you £700 more than the traditional lighting.
-But with a little more information you will instantly see why LED emergency lighting is the right choice.
+For example, if you were to buy a system of 100 Orbik Eden LED bulkhead lights at £11.39 per unit you'd have an initial outlay of £1,139.00 compared to £1,599.00 for the equivalent Eden with traditional fluorescent bulbs.
+Even at first glance the LED lighting will cost you £460 less than the traditional lighting.
+A little more information confirms why LED emergency lighting is the right choice.

-An LED light has a wattage of only 3W compared to 17W for a standard bulb.
-Added up over the year (12hrs per day for a switchable maintained unit that is switched off at night) your LED light would use 1314 KWH as opposed to 7446 KWH for the standard lighting.
-If we base the cost of the electricity at £0.11 per KWH your LED lights would save £674.52 per year.
+These LED lights have a wattage of only 5W compared to 21W for a standard bulb.
+Added up over the year (12hrs per day for a switchable maintained unit that is switched off at night) your LED lights would use 2190 KWH as opposed to 9198 KWH for the standard lighting.
+If we base the cost of the electricity at £0.125 per KWH your LED lights would save £836 per year in electricity.

-LED diodes also benefit from longer lifespans compared to standard bulbs with an average of 50,000 hours compared to 30,000 hours for a standard T8 fluorescent bulb.
-If you factor 1 replacement bulb per light into your equations (around £1.90 per bulb), the standard lighting would cost you an additional £190.00 over their lifetime.
+LED diodes also benefit from longer lifespans compared to standard bulbs with an average of 50,000 hours compared to 30,000 hours for a standard T5 fluorescent bulb.
+If you factor 1 replacement bulb per light into your equations (around £1.99 per bulb), the standard lighting would cost you an additional £199.00 over their lifetime.

 Other benefits that LED lighting has over traditional fluorescent lighting: